 - Opportunities for field placements and field research

-- Access to the Institute’s full suite of services, including career planning and post-training placement support, help applying to college, rap sheet clean-up, and more.
+- Access to the Institute’s full suite of services, including career planning and post-training placement support, help to apply to college, rap sheet clean-up, and more.

-- Program is free to students and fully funded by the NYC Mayor’s Office of Criminal Justice.
+- The program is free to students and fully funded by the NYC Mayor’s Office of Criminal Justice.

-- Students who successfully complete this training will be awarded a Navigator Certificate in Human Services and Community Justice from John Jay College Professional Studies.
+- Students who complete this training will be awarded a Navigator Certificate in Human Services and Community Justice from the Institute for Justice and Opportunity (IJO).

-- Students who earn the Navigator Certificate in Human Services and Community Justice and matriculate at John Jay College will be awarded three academic credits.
+- Students who earn the Navigator Certificate in Human Services and Community Justice and matriculate at John Jay College will be awarded six academic credits.
+We also have matriculation agreements with several other CUNY schools and are willing to advocate for further matriculation agreements at other colleges.

 CERTIFICATE TRAINING SCHEDULE